 We’ve taken you on a journey from e to z through the world of eggs and egg farming.
 In case you missed them, make sure to check out parts one, two and three.
-And if you’re all caught up, here it is—the fourth and final instalment of From E to Z…
+And if you’re all caught up, here it is—the fourth and final installment of From E to Z…

 U is for the ubiquitous egg

-Every year, Canadian farmers produce nearly 9 billion eggs for Canadians.1 To hit 9 billion, you’ve got to love eggs—and you’ve got to love eggs in everything.
+Every year, Canadian farmers produce over 9 billion eggs for Canadians.1 To hit 9 billion, you’ve got to love eggs—and you’ve got to love eggs in everything.
 And that’s why eggs in Canada are truly ubiquitous.
 You’ll find them in every kind of recipe, in every kind of meal.
 For example: summer is barbeque season, and when you’re turning on the grill you won’t find a better ingredient than eggs.
 Looking for a perfect picnic on a sunny Saturday?
 Eggs are a great companion for that too.
 Eggs truly are everywhere, and there’s one simple reason why…

 V is for versatility